-There are three specific types of psychological or psychiatric evaluations which are performed for patients with chronic pain:
+There are three different purposes for psychological or psychiatric evaluations related to chronic pain:

-- To assist in the appropriateness of spinal cord stimulator placement (or morphine pump placement)
+- To determine eligibility for spinal cord stimulator or morphine pump placement.

 - To assess the impact of personality, psychiatric, physical and motivational factors that can affect symptoms of chronic pain.